COVID-19 and Creative Partnerships

 We also partnered with the Sidney Myer Fund and Philanthropy Australia’s Arts Funders Network to support the distribution of over $1.5 million for the National Assistance Program for the Arts, which provided grants of $1,000 to more than 1,500 artists experiencing hardship due to the impact of COVID-19.

-The road to recovery continues and Creative Partnerships continues to dedicate our experience, resources, programs and networks to help rebuild a robust and vital cultural sector.
+The road to recovery continues and Creative Partnerships dedicates our experience, resources, programs and networks to help rebuild a robust and vital cultural sector.

 Each state and territory of Australia is subject to different restrictions (and snap lockdowns) with artists and arts organisations once again able to present before audiences.
 Pattern Makers offers some great insights into audience behaviour and intention in returning to the arts through their Audience Outlook Monitor.